enjoy-digital/litex/doc/index.rst

 Migen is made up of several related components, which are described in this manual.

+Installing Migen
+****************
+Either run the ``setup.py`` installation script or simply set ``PYTHONPATH`` to the root of the source directory.

+For simulation support, an extra step is needed.
+See :ref:`vpisetup`.

 The FHDL layer
 ##############

 The Fragmented Hardware Description Language (FHDL) is the lowest layer of Migen.
 It consists of a formal system to describe signals, and combinatorial and synchronous statements operating on them.
 The formal system itself is low level and close to the synthesizable subset of Verilog, and we then rely on Python algorithms to build complex structures by combining FHDL elements and encapsulating them in "fragments".
 The FHDL module also contains a back-end to produce synthesizable Verilog, and some basic analysis functions.
 It would be possible to develop a VHDL back-end as well, though more difficult than for Verilog - we are "cheating" a bit now as Verilog provides most of the FHDL semantics.

 FHDL differs from MyHDL [myhdl]_ in fundamental ways.
-MyHDL follows the event-driven paradigm of traditional HDLs (see :ref:`introduction`) while FHDL separates the code into combinatorial statements, synchronous statements, and reset values.
+MyHDL follows the event-driven paradigm of traditional HDLs (see :ref:`background`) while FHDL separates the code into combinatorial statements, synchronous statements, and reset values.
 In MyHDL, the logic is described directly in the Python AST.
 The converter to Verilog or VHDL then examines the Python AST and recognizes a subset of Python that it translates into V*HDL statements.
 This seriously impedes the capability of MyHDL to generate logic procedurally.
 With FHDL, you manipulate a custom AST from Python, and you can more easily design algorithms that operate on it.

 .. [myhdl] http://www.myhdl.org